cdn77/debugr/packages/express/README.md

   // ...
 });

-// and then as the very last middleware: app.use(logger.getPlugin('express').createErrorHandler());
+// and then as the very last middleware - this will log
+// any uncaught errors thrown in middlewares and request handlers: app.use(logger.getPlugin('express').createErrorHandler());

 app.listen(8000);